vlitzke/kitchenflies/walkthrough/1_setup/README.md

 The original image data by high throughput sequencers are transformed to raw data (Raw reads) by CASAVA base calling.
 The raw data are recorded in a FASTQ (FQ for short) file, which contains sequence information (reads) and corresponding quality information.

-The RawData folder contains the raw data of each sample, which is in a *.fq.gz (compressed FASTQ file) and will include two runs on it, since we have paired data.
+The RawData folder contains the raw data of each sample, which is in a *.fq.gz (compressed FASTQ file, typically large files ~ 2000-4000 MB) and will include two runs on it, since we have paired data.
 For example:
 F1_22_EKDN230045336-1A_HVMCLDSX7_L4_1.fq.gz
 F1_22_EKDN230045336-1A_HVMCLDSX7_L4_1.fq.gz

-Each sequence read in FASTQ format is stored in four lines as follows:
+Each sequence read is stored in four lines as follows:

 > @A00184:509:H3253DSXY:4:1101:2067:1000 2:N:0:ATCCTTGG+TAGCCACT
 TTTTACTCCCTCCGTCCCATAATATAAGGGATTTTAGAGGGATATGACACATCCTAGGACAACGAATCTAGTCAGGAGCTTGTCTAGATTCGTTGTCCTACGATGTGTCACCTCCCTCCAAAATCCCTTATATTATGGGATGGAGGGAGT